katiedagon/CLM5_ParameterUncertainty/README.md

 * Put them in the namelist in the proper format
 * Do this for each ensemble simulation

+There is also a script for testing a single parameter set in CLM5: run_paramset_clm5 (bash).
+This does not rely on the above python scripts and parameter values are set manually in this script and by providing a modified params file.

+# Data Processing Files

+* outputdata/process_outputdata.ncl and associated scripts process CLM output for training the neural network
+* obs/process_obs.ncl and associated scripts process the observational data
+* SVD.py and associated scripts perform a singular value decomposition on observations and model output
+* compare_obs_GM.py compares observational data with distributions of global mean model output

 # Machine Learning Files

 * NN_create.py: Create and test out simple neural networks in Python with Keras.